|Baker Rear Range, DE|

 Baker Rear Range Lighthouse was located roughly 2,000 feet north of the front light and a little over a mile south of the Chesapeake and Delaware Canal.
-The tower for the rear range was relocated from Reedy Island Old Rear Range Station that was discontinued on May 16, 1904 after the opening of the new channel.
-The keeper’s dwelling, tower foundation blocks, and a brick oil house all remain standing at the tower’s former site in Port Penn as shown in the pictures to the left.
+The tower for the rear range was relocated from the Reedy Island Old Rear Range Station that was discontinued on May 16, 1904 after the opening of the new channel.
+The keeper’s dwelling, tower foundation blocks, and a brick oil house all remain standing at the tower’s former site in Port Penn as shown in pictures on this page.

 The Annual Report of 1906 provides the following description of the relocated tower and its new foundation.

 This tower is a triangular pyramidal iron skeleton structure 110 feet high.
 It now stands on a wooden pile and concrete pier foundation surrounded by a circular mound, the top of which has about the same elevation as that of the river levee which it joins.
 The lamp house, as originally erected, was intended for the use of the lens lantern.
 This was altered to receive a headlight reflector lantern and a cage to carry this lantern.
 A lantern platform was framed and placed on the tower just below the level of the headlight lantern when hoisted to position.
-The headlight lantern and reflector were removed from the temporary lantern post on April 23, 1906, and mounted on the skeleton iron tower.Though the rear tower stood 110 feet high, its light was displayed roughly midway up the tower at a focal plane of 56.5 feet.
+The headlight lantern and reflector were removed from the temporary lantern post on April 23, 1906, and mounted on the skeleton iron tower.Though the rear tower stood 110 feet high, its light was displayed a good ways from the top of the structure.